User Commands lftp(1)

 ssl:crl-path (path to directory)

-use specified directory as Certificate Revocation List
+use specified directory as Certificate Revocation List certificate repository (OpenSSL

 ssl:key-file (path to file)

 use specified file as your private key.
+This setting is only used for ftps and https

 ssl:cert-file (path to file)